Judging committee

 Jim Chapman is a chartered architect and urban designer, with more than 36 years' experience as a consultant delivering a wide range of projects in many sectors.
 In 2006, he established an independent consultancy, which focuses on supporting and advising clients on the delivery of high-quality projects.

-Cliff Harvey
+Clifford Harvey

-Joint Vice President Redevelopment, Grand River Hospital/St. Mary’s General Hospital, Canada
+Joint vice president, redevelopment, Grand River Hospital/St. Mary’s General Hospital, Canada

 John Cooper